Zoneomics Logo

 Mobile Vendors: Offering or soliciting for sale, or the attempted or actual sale of, foodstuffs, goods, wares, merchandise, labor or services by any person on foot, from a temporary structure (such as a stall, tent or table), or from a vehicle (such as a motor vehicle, bicycle, scooter, trailer, cart, wagon or other form of conveyance).

-Modular Dwelling: A structure or building designed to be used or actually used as a dwelling unit constructed by the assembly of pre-manufactured units, component part, sections or modules and designed to be placed or actually placed on a permanent foundation.
+Modular Dwelling: A structure or building designed to be used or actually used as a dwelling unit constructed by the assembly of pre-manufactured units, component parts, sections or modules and designed to be placed or actually placed on a permanent foundation.
+Modular structures must be approved by the Alabama Manufactured Housing Commission.

 Monopole: A type of wireless telecommunications tower that has one (1) single, self-supporting metal tube securely anchored to a foundation that does not use guy wires.
 A monopole may have the antennas mounted on the outside of the structure.